abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/ss2.png "sqlsearch")

-1. In the Adding existing SQL Servers instances page, Click on **Connect SQL Server instance**.
+1. In the Adding existing SQL Server instances page, click on **Connect SQL Server instance**.

    ![](.././media/arc-75.png "sqlsearch")

 1. You will now see the prerequisite page.
 You can explore the page and then click on the **Next: Server details** option.

-   > **Note**: We have already completed the prerequisite part for you.
+   > **Note:** We have already completed the prerequisite part for you.

    ![](.././media/presql.png "sqlsearch")